bixb922/umidiparser/README.md

 frequent if little RAM is available.
 Most of the processing such as parsing event data into individual fields is delayed until the information is really needed.

+Frequently used methods have the @micropython.native decorator for speed.

 ## PORTABILITY
 The code is optimized for Micropython, but